nicolewhitee/prediction-model-HLHS/README.md

 The database I used is the Pediatric Heart Network's Single Ventricle Reconstruction (SVR) trial.
 It is open-source and can be found at https://www.pediatricheartnetwork.org/public-use-data-sets.

-To run the program, simply go to the model folder and run the command: python combined.py
+To run the program, simply clone the repository and run the following commands: cd prediction-model-HLHS cd models python combined.py